Pros and cons of taking over car lease payments

 No renegotiation

-The lease you take over is the lease you get.
-You will not be able to negotiate the lease terms the original lessee agreed to.
-This means that if their credit score was low, you might be stuck with a higher monthly payment than you would have received getting a lease yourself.
+You cannot negotiate the lease terms the original lessee agreed to.
+If their credit score was low, you might be stuck with a higher monthly payment than you would have received yourself.
 You may also have a higher lease-end purchase price than you would otherwise get.
+Make sure to go in knowing the basics of a car lease agreement so you know what you are getting is fair.

 Limited mileage

-Taking over a lease means that you will have to stick to the original mileage limits on the car lease agreement.
-Going over this limit could cost you — overages range from 10 to 25 cents per mile.
-Try and estimate how many miles you will drive before the lease expires to make sure you won’t have to pay a penalty.
-And of course, make sure the original lessee hasn’t already incurred mileage overage fees.
+Exceeding this limit could cost you — overage fees range from 10 to 25 cents per mile.
+Estimate how many miles you will drive before the lease expires to ensure you won’t have to pay a penalty.
+And make sure the original lessee hasn’t already incurred mileage overage fees.

 Potentially high wear-and-tear costs

 If the previous driver did not maintain the vehicle, you will be stuck with the wear-and-tear fees.
-Just like any used car, see the vehicle in person and have it inspected before you agree to take over the lease.
+Just like any used car, see the vehicle in person and have the car inspected before you agree to take over the lease.
 If there is significant wear, see if the original lessee will cover the fees as part of your transfer.

-Additional fees
+Additional costs

 How to assume a car lease